dotnet/docs/docs/architecture/cloud-native/index.md

 ## How you can use this guide

-This guide begins by defining cloud-native and introducing a reference application built using cloud-native principles and technologies.
+This guide begins by defining cloud native and introducing a reference application built using cloud-native principles and technologies.
 Beyond these first two chapters, the rest of the book is broken up into specific chapters focused on topics common to most cloud-native applications.
 You can jump to any of these chapters to learn about cloud-native approaches to:

 - Data and data access
 - Communication patterns